|The DRS News

 To start a cycle with this one, don't attempt

-to turn the gears manually!
+to turn the gears manually - you'll break it!
 You'll need a short piece of insulated solid copper wire, 12-14 gauge.

 and 'H' in the front of the icemaker to bypass the tstat and run a cycle. (don't insert it into any holes except 'T'

 & 'H' !)
 Remove the jumper after a few seconds (or the heater will stay on), and let it run, waiting